 Get introduced to Hi‘iaka, the goddess Pele's sister

-Learn about the spirits of the native Hawaiian rainforest on our journey as we walk through Niaulani.
-Most of these spirits are the plants and trees that we familiar with today.
+Discover the spirits of the native Hawaiian rainforest on our journey as we walk through Niaulani.
+Most of these spirits are the plants and trees that we are familiar with today.

-Learn about the legendary quest that takes Hi‘iaka on a journey of self-discovery as she travels through the Hawaiian islands and returns home.
+Hear the legend of Hi‘iaka and her journey of self-discovery as she travels through the Hawaiian islands and returns home.

 About Your Instructor